Strike King pro Mark Rose shares his tips for fishing in Zone 4 during January.

 KVD Perfect Plastics Ned Ocho has a heavily ribbed, octagonal design, a slow sink rate, and an exclusive coffee scent for attracting more bites.

-He prefers Green Pumpkin in clear and muddy water, and switches to Crawdaddy if the water is stained.
+He prefers Green Pumpkin in clear and stained water, and switches to Crawdaddy if the water is muddy.

 The Rage Tail Grub features a unique and exclusive tail design is engineered like no other soft plastic bait for superior performance and lifelike presentations.

 If the water is clear, he will throw Morning Dawn, while more stained water calls for Magic.
-Dingleberry is his favorite for muddy conditions.
+Blackberry Jam is his favorite for muddy conditions.

 The Strike King KVD Filler Worm is designed to be fished for a finesse presentation, featuring a wide head for added durability, increasing the strength of the plastic to last for multiple fish catches.